zbalkan/docs/docs/csharp/roslyn-sdk/source-generators-overview.md

 For example, ASP.NET Core uses reflection when your web service first runs to discover constructs you’ve defined so that it can “wire up” things like controllers and razor pages.
 Although this enables you to write straightforward code with powerful abstractions, it comes with a performance penalty at runtime: when your web service or app first starts up, it cannot accept any requests until all the runtime reflection code that discovers information about your code is finished running!
 Although this performance penalty is not enormous, it is somewhat of a fixed cost that you cannot improve yourself in your own app.

 With a Source Generator, the controller discovery phase of startup could instead happen at compile time by analyzing your source code and emitting the code it needs to "wire up" your app.
 This could result in some faster startup times, since an action happening at runtime today could get pushed into compile time.
 Source Generators can improve performance in ways that aren’t limited to reflection at runtime to discover types as well.
-Some scenarios involve calling the MSBuild C# task (called CSC) multiple times so they can inspect data from a compilation.
+Some scenarios involve calling the MSBuild C# task (called CSC) or VB task (called VBC [Check with Gordon]) multiple times so they can inspect data from a compilation.
 As you might imagine, calling the compiler more than once affects the total time it takes to build your app!
 We’re investigating how Source Generators can be used to obviate the need for juggling MSBuild tasks like this, since Source generators don’t just offer some performance benefits, but also allows tools to operate at the right level of abstraction.

 Another capability Source Generators can offer is obviating the use of some “stringly-typed” APIs, such as how ASP.NET Core routing between controllers and razor pages work.
 With a Source Generator, routing can be strongly typed with the necessary strings being generated as a compile-time detail.
 This would reduce the amount of times a mistyped string literal leads to a request not hitting the correct controller.